 I have been told go to the nearest zero and then I'm told by someone else give them the correct amount of words.

-, is rounded to the nearest zero which is actually a lower count than it actually is by fifty or sixty words and I want to make sure that they know how many words is in the manuscript.
-Current Mood: curious
+Which should I do - round it to the nearest zero or give them the correct amount?
+The reason why is my manuscript For the Love of Abdullah, is rounded to the nearest zero which is actually a lower count than it actually is by fifty or sixty words and I want to make sure that they know how many words is in the manuscript.

-is that it's probably fine, since there's no request for exclusivity, but it feels a little different than simultaneous queries.
+Here's a quick question--what's the protocol on ongoing queries after a partial's been requested?
+My guess is that it's probably fine, since there's no request for exclusivity, but it feels a little different than simultaneous queries.

 So one agent requested a partial, and I still have outstanding queries on the book.
 If one of them asks for a partial too, I can send it (so long as they don't need exclusivity.)
 Can I reasonably keep querying new agents, or ought I to give the one agent who requested a partial at least a week or so before I send out more queries?
 (In an ideal world, an agent would get to the story in a week or so.
 This particular agent is actually supposed to be pretty good on turnaround times, so I'm hopeful.)